Let me guess, you’ve been pretty much everywhere in Europe, but never really thought of visiting Portugal.

 40We are way more liberal than you think.

 Despite holding off to our deepest traditions, we are very forward-thinking in some other aspects.
-Same sex marriages have been legal for years.
+Same-sex marriages have been legal for years.
 Transgenders can easily change their gender.
-And while selling huge amounts of drugs is still illegal, drug use is admitted – and this has actually led to a decrease on the overall number of drug users in the country.
+And while selling huge amounts of drugs is still illegal, drug use is admitted – and this has actually led to an decrease on the overall number of drug users in the country.

 41Algarve is perfect for sun-seekers.

-Probably this is the Portugal you know better, because this is where millions of tourists – including almost all portuguese families – flock every yea seeking the three Ss: sun, sea and sand.
+Probably this is the Portugal you know better.
+This is where millions of tourists – including 95% of all Portuguese families – flock every year seeking the three Ss: sun, sea, and sand.
 Despite the crowds, the weather is great and the beaches are renowned worldwide, specially around Lagos, Tavira and Portimão.
-Try this guide by Lonely Planet to get you started and check out my selection of the hotels with best reviews in the area.

 42Portuguese know how to keep themselves going.